 Visiting the Organ Pipe Cactus National Monument was so dangerous that in 2002 a park ranger was killed while pursuing a group of smugglers.
 Kris Eggle—an Eagle Scout, a National Honor Society Student, and valedictorian of his graduating class at Cadillac High School in 1991, and a graduate of the University of Michigan where he earned a degree in wildlife biology—was tragically killed at the age of 28.

-As a result of the killing, visitors that were brave enough to hike through the park’s most dangerous areas were forced to be escorted by armed rangers with long rifles.
-Nowadays, under emergency coronavirus measures, any migrants who cross into the US illegally are being expelled to Mexico in an average of 96 minutes and the number of people attempting to cross has plummeted.
+As a result of the killing, visitors brave enough to hike through the park’s most dangerous areas were required to be escorted by armed rangers carrying long rifles.
+In 2020, under emergency coronavirus measures, migrants who crossed into the US illegally were expelled to Mexico within an average of 96 minutes, causing the number of people attempting to cross to plummet.

 Difference Between National Park and Monument